Cultural studies: Developments outside the UK

-In the US, prior to the emergence of British cultural studies, several versions of cultural analysis had emerged largely from pragmatic and liberal-pluralist philosophical traditions.
-However, in the late 1970s and 1980s, when British Cultural Studies began to spread internationally, and to engage with feminism, poststructuralism, postmodernism, and race, critical cultural studies (i.e., Marxist, feminist, poststructuralist, etc.) expanded tremendously in American universities in fields such as communication studies, education, sociology, and literature.
+In the US, before the emergence of British cultural studies, several versions of cultural analysis had emerged largely from pragmatic and liberal-pluralist philosophical traditions.
+However, in the late 1970s and 1980s, when British cultural studies began to spread internationally, and to engage with feminism, post-structuralism, postmodernism, and race, critical cultural studies (i.e., Marxist, feminist, post-structuralist, etc.) expanded tremendously in American universities in fields such as communication studies, education, sociology, and literature.
 Cultural Studies, the flagship journal of the field, has been based in the US since its founding editor, John Fiske, brought it there from Australia in 1987.

-A thriving cultural studies scene has existed in Australia since the late 1970s, when several key CS practitioners emigrated there from the UK, bringing British cultural studies with them, after Margaret Thatcher became Prime Minister of the UK in 1979.
+A thriving cultural studies scene has existed in Australia since the late 1970s, when several key cultural studies practitioners emigrated there from the UK, bringing British cultural studies with them, after Margaret Thatcher became Prime Minister of the UK in 1979.
 A school of cultural studies known as cultural policy studies is one of the distinctive Australian contributions to the field, though it is not the only one.
 Australia also gave birth to the world's first professional cultural studies association (now known as the Cultural Studies Association of Australasia) in 1990.
 Cultural studies journals based in Australia include International Journal of Cultural Studies, Continuum: Journal of Media & Cultural Studies, and Cultural Studies Review.

 In Canada, cultural studies has sometimes focused on issues of technology and society, continuing the emphasis in the work of Marshall McLuhan, Harold Innis, and others.
 Cultural studies journals based in Canada include Topia: Canadian Journal of Cultural Studies.

 In Africa, human rights and third-world issues are among the central topics treated.
 There is a thriving cultural and media studies scholarship in Southern Africa, with its locus in South Africa and Zimbabwe.
 Cultural studies journals based in Africa include the Journal of African Cultural Studies.